|Become a Senior Care Pharmacist|

 Is the Board-Certified Geriatric Pharmacist (BCGP) credential required to work as a consultant pharmacist in a nursing home or assisted living facility?

 No, the BCGP credential is not required to practice as a consultant pharmacist.
-While the BCGP credential is completely voluntary, it can certainly provide pharmacists with an advantage when seeking consulting jobs or contracts because it instantly demonstrates clinical expertise in geriatric pharmacotherapy.
+While the BCGP credential is completely voluntary, the credential certainly provides pharmacists with an advantage when seeking consulting jobs!

 How can becoming an ASCP member support my pursuit of becoming a pharmacist in the Senior Care field?

 If you aren’t already a member, joining ASCP is perhaps the single most important thing you can do!
 The Society is an outstanding resource for learning more about senior care and consulting career paths.
 There is no other pharmacy organization more focused on the senior care population, including the pharmacotherapy skills needed to treat these patients.

 No other pharmacy organizations to manage the regulatory and legislative challenges that clinicians in the senior care sector face.